-We have been successful in providing a new offer to encourage 15 agency workers to transfer to permanent status and support their relocation and training.
+2.6.1 We have been successful in providing a new offer to encourage 15 agency workers to transfer to permanent status and support their relocation and training.
 This has been facilitated by the introduction of the IR35 regulations (whereby agency workers join the NCC IR35 payroll and are deducted tax and national insurance monthly).
-For those staff converting, the transfer to permanent status has been less impactful financially than historically was the case.
+For those staff converting, the transfer to permanent status has been less impactful financially than historically was the case

-3. Career Development to support retention
+2.7 Career Development to support retention

-We are successfully tracking the career progression of our NIPE cohorts.
+2.7.1 We are successfully tracking the career progression of our NIPE cohorts.
 29 (22%) staff from earlier cohorts have been successfully promoted as Social Workers, Practice Consultants or managers.
 This is a key component of retaining social workers who might otherwise move to other Authorities to secure promotion.
-The table below the progression of our early NIPE cohorts through to various levels of social work up to Team Manager level with 4 years of joining the organisation.
+The table below the progression of our early NIPE cohorts through to various levels of social work up to Team Manager level within 4 years of joining the organisation. (this information is currently being refreshed)

-2014 2015
+Year of Joining 2014 2015

 Total cohort 39 57

 Leavers 7 16

 Internal moves to Adult Social work 4 1

 Social Worker L1 0 0

 Social Worker L2 6 28

-Practice Consultant /Snr Social Worker 17 9
+Practice Consultant /Snr Social 17 9

 Team Manager 2

 Other 3

-We offer sponsorship for MA Social Work modules at the UEA as a key retention measure and support for improved practice and career development.
+- 2.7.2 We offer sponsorship for MA Social Work modules at the UEA as a key retention measure and support for improved practice and career development.
 We also encourage Practitioners to train as Practice Educators to support student workers with their workplace learning.
-We also encourage practitioners to become involved in supporting the UEA in their research and learning activities.

-We are relaunching our Social Work Academy and are currently developing a job family framework that will support learning and career progression.
+We also encourage practitioners to become involved in supporting the UEA in their research and learning activities. - 2.7.3 We are relaunching our Social Work Academy and are currently developing a job family framework that will support learning and career progression.
 Our social workers will understand the range of roles there are for them, here in Norfolk, and what they need to do to develop towards the role(s) they are interested in.

-4. Future activity
+3. Future activity

-- 4.1 We have refreshed our workforce data and reporting in order to publish monthly workforce data providing focus and priority to the workforce plan - 4.2 We continue to refresh our recruitment marketing to publicise the positive change in our Ofsted rating and showcase Ofsted findings and how we are transforming our services. - 4.3 We are currently reviewing the Multi Agency Safeguarding Hub (MASH) / Front Door arrangements the outcome of which would seek to reduce unnecessary assessments by social workers and therefore reduce workload.
+- 3.1 We have refreshed our workforce data and reporting in order to publish monthly workforce data providing focus and priority to the workforce plan. - 3.2 We continue to refresh our recruitment marketing to publicise the positive change in our Ofsted rating and showcase Ofsted findings and how we are transforming our services. - 3.3 Once embedded, we are will evaluate the impact of the Children's Advice and Duty Service on the reduction of assessments by social workers needed in frontline teams and therefore reduce workload.